intelligence38000/android-docs/src/pages/plugins/overview/building.md

 Support for extrusions was added with `5.1.0` of the Map SDK, unlocking the possibility to display **3D buildings** on your favorite map style.
 The building plugin extends this functionality and makes it even easier to add buildings to a map style.

 ## Install the Building Plugin
 To start developing an application using the Building Plugin, you'll need to add the appropriate dependencies inside your `build.gradle` file.
 This dependency includes the Maps SDK for Android.
-All dependencies given below can be found on MavenCentral.
+You can find all dependencies given below on MavenCentral.

 If your application is close or exceeds the 65k method count limit, you can mitigate this problem by enabling ProGuard inside your application.
 ProGuard directives are included in the Android dependencies to preserve the required classes.